shieldworks/aegis/README.md

 ## Dispatching Workload Ids and Secrets

-**Notary** is also responsible for dispatching the workload ids and secrets to workloads, and also notifying **Safe** about those ids and secrets too, so that workloads can communicate with **Safe** safely.
+**Notary** is also responsible for dispatching the workload ids and secrets to workloads and notifying **Safe** about those ids and secrets, so that workloads can communicate with **Safe** safely.

 After a successful bootstrap, here’s how **Notary** dispatches ids and secrets